 The Good, the Bad, and the Ugly

 Since there are over two dozen different kinds of jazz today, it’s almost impossible to pin a “naughty” label on all of them.
 For jazz lovers today, it’s almost a moot issue.
 Furthermore, the USA, perhaps most of the world, has become a wee bit more licentious, especially with some of their habits, their language, their clothing, etc. Jazz seems very comfortable in this environment.
-High school auditoriums are full when it comes to a good high school jazz band.
+High school auditoriums are full of parents for a good high school jazz band.

 Over a three-day period, close to 26,000 people come to downtown Elkhart for its jazz festival.
 Chicago has well over 50,000 jazz lovers who find their way to Grant park around Labor Day.
 Jazz is very popular in both Asia and Europe, big time.
 Excellent jazz music and its fine musicians have made jazz what it is today: a first rate art that reaches out to everyone.